How Much Of Your CPF Be Locked Up When You Reach Age55?

 I did a projection on the FRS for different age groups based on 3% and 4% increment rate.

 The increment rate is highly related to Consumer Price Index which is on the average about 3% in Singapore.

-I am in the age range of 30 to 35 years old.
+I am close to age 35 years old.
 It seems that I must have an excess of $300,000 in my retirement account before I can withdraw any monies with the FRS limit!

 Hopefully, I have given you a glimpse of how much you can expect to withdraw from your CPF.